-This week, news of the latest threat to pull the UK out of the European Convention on Human Rights (ECHR) made headlines in The Sunday Times.
-The threat has been floated by political aides and government ministers since 2012.
+Back in February 2023, the threat to pull the UK out of the European Convention on Human Rights (ECHR) made headlines in The Sunday Times.
+The threat had been floated by political aides and government ministers since 2012.
 While the threat has never been taken seriously, some experts warn that pulling out of the ECHR could be the new Brexit and a battle ground for the next general election.

 A source close to prime minister Rishi Sunak told The Sunday Times: “The PM has been clear he wants to introduce legislation that meets our international obligations.
 This bill will go as far as possible within international law.
 We are pushing the boundaries of what is legally possible, while staying within the ECHR.”